rxiayth/simple_pos/README.md

         - make api calls to update purchase history of user
         - make api calls to update purchase history of POS

+June 27:
+    - draw out layout for all features
+    - prioritize features for this week

 Some Week: